Key Points:

 T-Mobile's new Experience plan lineup, along with the free upgrades to the Go5G Next plan (including current customers), is a pretty big response that T-Mobile hopes will keep its edge over Verizon and AT&T. We are certainly happy to see the carriers competing more and offering more features, especially data.
 Considering that all three carriers have instituted price increases over the last few years, it's a nice change.

 But T-Mobile ditching the inclusive taxes and fees pricing model is a huge step backward and substantially diminishes the value of these new plans, especially for areas with higher costs.
-The fact that they downplayed that aspect in their press release is also not an "uncarrier" move.
+For many, if not most people, switching is likely to result in a higher total cost.
+The fact that T-Mobile downplays that aspect in their press release and on the website is not an "uncarrier" move.

 It seems inevitable that AT&T will have to respond with changes to its own plan lineup and we look forward to seeing what changes they will make.